Working at the University of Montpellier

 ITRF Competition

-• For information on the different types of competitive examinations (eligibility requirements, types of tests, etc.), please visit the Ministry's website (MESRI).
+• For more information about the various types of competitive exams (eligibility requirements, types of tests, etc.), please visit the Ministry’s website (MESRI).

-• The Academic School of Continuing Education (EAFC) offers training courses to prepare students for AENES exams.
-These courses are open to university staff and are subject to an annual registration campaign (June-September), relayed by the Skills Management and Development Office.
+• The Academic School of Continuing Education (EAFC) offers, among other things, preparatory courses for the AENES entrance exams.
+These courses are open to university staff and are subject to an annual registration period (June–September), coordinated by the Office of Management and Skills Development.

 Online resources:

-Other staff training programs (not included in the offer)
+Other staff training programs (not included in the offering)

 Quality of life at work

 The University of Montpellier places Quality of Life at Work (QLW) at the heart of its commitments.
-The institution pursues an active policy and implements an annual action plan, which is in line with the work carried out over several years by the psychosocial risks steering committee.
+The university pursues an active policy and implements an annual action plan, building on the work carried out over the past several years by the Psychosocial Risks Steering Committee.

-This initiative is part of the university's commitment to implementing a series of concrete measures aimed at developing actions that promote well-being and professional fulfillment and strengthening the prevention of situations of discomfort at work.
+This initiative is part of the university’s commitment to implementing a series of concrete measures aimed at promoting initiatives that foster well-being and professional fulfillment, and at strengthening efforts to prevent workplace distress.

 Dedicated support for staff

-The UM has a network of professionals (psychologists, staff coaches, career advisors, etc.) who can support employees in their professional lives.
+The UM has a network of professionals (psychologists, staff coaches, career counselors, etc.) who can support employees in their professional lives.

-They can also help in cases of difficulties or suffering at work and answer any questions related to safety or well-being.
-They provide confidential support.
+They can also provide support if you’re facing difficulties or distress at work and answer any questions related to safety or well-being.
+All consultations are strictly confidential.

-Staff members who would like to find out more or get the right contact details can consult the Better Living at Work brochure available on the intranet.
+Employees who would like to learn more or find out who to contact can consult the " Better Work-Life Balance " brochure available on the intranet.

 Concrete actions throughout the year

-The Quality of Life at Work department of the Campus Life Division implements initiatives at the University to improve working conditions and enhance collective well-being.
+The Workplace Quality of Life Office within the Campus Life Division is implementing initiatives at the University to improve working conditions and enhance the well-being of the campus community.

-Mechanisms are in place to listen to, guide, and support employees facing professional or personal difficulties, and to prevent mental health risks in the workplace:
+Support services are available to listen to, guide, and assist employees facing professional or personal difficulties, and to prevent mental health risks in the workplace:

-• Support in case of difficulties at work.
+• Support for employees facing difficulties at work.

-For more information, UM staff can consult the dedicated intranet article by clicking here.
+For more information, UM staff can read the dedicated intranet article by clicking here.

 Well-being at work